aricasas/raytracing-in-one-weekend/README.md

 - Reflective surfaces (mirrors)
 - Transparent glass with refraction
 - Procedurally generated textures

+It also supports rendering volumetric objects, such as clouds and fog.

 Computation is done in parallel using [Rayon](https://github.com/rayon-rs/rayon) with a thread pool for multithreading, where each job processes a 16x16 block of pixels.
 This ensures that each job is large enough to reduce scheduling overhead while also improving spatial locality in memory access since neighboring pixels are likely to intersect the same objects and sample the same textures.